 Procuring photos of antique maps and other art was part of my job as an editor at Mercator’s World, a magazine about antique maps and exploration.
 I also worked with freelancers and rewrote features, in addition to researching and writing front of the book pieces.
 When it closed its doors, I began freelancing.

 With more time to travel and develop my photography skills, I’ve rediscovered the fun of exploring the Pacific Northwest and beyond.
-From wineries to waterfalls, sagebrush to the San Juan Islands, my favorite adventures are off the beaten path.
+Regardless of the destination, my favorite adventures are off the beaten path.